“Never wake a sleeping baby.”

-- If your child no longer naps during the day, extra night time sleep is okay if that’s what they need!
-My oldest dropped her final nap a few months before she turned three and she still sleeps 12.5-13 hours a night, and is in bed by 7 pm every day.
-Because that extra sleep isn’t affecting her bedtime or overnight, it’s okay!
+- If your child no longer naps during the day, extra nighttime sleep is okay if that’s what they need!
+My oldest dropped her final nap a few months before she turned three and she would sleep 12.5-13 hours a night, and was in bed by 7 pm every day.
+Because that extra sleep didn’t affect her bedtime or overnight, it was okay!

 - If your child is sick, let them sleep!
 They need sleep more than anything else right now, so it’s okay if they sleep more than 12 hours at night.

 So while it’s never fun to wake a sleeping child, and I certainly don’t love waking up my sleeping girls, sometimes it is just necessary.

-Naps and night time are so connected (“sleep begets sleep,” right??) that it’s sometimes worth waking your sleeping baby or toddler in order to preserve that next nap or their overnight sleep.
+Naps and nighttime are so connected that it’s sometimes worth waking your sleeping baby or toddler in order to preserve that next nap or their overnight sleep.